ballerina-platform/ballerina-spec/bal-tools/proposals/bal-bundle.md

 #### Manual approach

-By creating a package manually using the `bal new <package-name>`, users can add the bundle tool entry as shown in the below example and into the `Ballerina.toml` and add/remove services as needed by updating the values provided for the `options.services` array.
+By creating a package manually using the `bal new <package-name>`, users can add the bundle tool entry into the `Ballerina.toml` as shown in the below example.
+The users can add/remove services as needed by updating the values provided for the `options.services` array.

 ```toml
 [package]